cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 # Declarative Database Management

-Declarative database management allows the user to handle the lifecycle of databases via a new CRD named `Database`.
+Declarative database management enables users to control the lifecycle of databases using a new Custom Resource Definition (CRD) called `Database`.

-A `Database` object is only controlled by the instance manager of the cluster's primary instance.
+A `Database` object is managed by the instance manager of the cluster's primary instance.
+This feature is not supported in replica clusters, as replica clusters lack a primary instance to manage the `Database` object.

-This feature doesn't work with replica clusters.
+### Example: Simple Database Declaration

-This is an example of a simple Database declaration:
+Below is an example of a basic `Database` configuration:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1